 As time went on, the different approaches represented something far more significant than just alternative ways of winning improvements.
-They were based on fundamentally different ideological perspectives.
-In deciding where to direct their limited resources, it was often a question of whether to build campaigns to relieve the immediate stresses, or concentrate on bigger, more complex objectives of barrier removal.
+They were fundamentally different based ideological on perspectives.
+In deciding where to direct their limited resources, it was often a question of whether to build relieve the immediate campaigns to stresses. or concentrate on bigger, more complex objectives of barrier removal.
 People then questioned whether it was possible, or compatible, to do both concurrently.